alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 ### Example Table: Lacina (2006)

 I would argue that OLS regression is not commonplace in civil war literature, as logistic regression are often favored due to our measurement of dependent variables in the literature.[^3] Even so, OLS regression is a powerful tool when assumptions are met.
 The next example table is from Bethany Lacina's 2006 article titled "Explaining the Severity of Civil Wars" published in *Journal of Conflict Resolution*.
+[Link to article on JSTOR (restricted access)](https://www.jstor.org/stable/27638487), or {{< staticref "uploads/Lacina2006.pdf" "newtab" >}}PDF version here{{< /staticref >}}.

 [^3]: Model selection should be driven by the measurement and type of dependent variable.
 OLS estimation requires a continuous variable with a normal distribution.
 Additionally, OLS models are used when the expected relationship between dependent and independent variables is *linear*.
 Other estimation strategies, like logistic regression, have different assumptions about the dependent variable and expected relationship.
 For example, logistic regressions are often used when dependent variables are categorical -- e.g., 0 or 1, or 0, 1, 2, 3, or some other distinctive categories.
 Other dependent variables, like temporal-based measurements like duration or time-to-event, require wholly different modeling strategies like hazards models.